data61/clkhash/docs/schema.rst

 name        type                   optional description
 =========== =====================  ======== ===========
-type        string                 no       has to be "integer" minimum     integer                yes      positive integer describing the lower bound of the input values. maximum     integer                yes      positive integer describing the upper bound of the input values. description string                 yes      free text, ignored by clkhash.
+type        string                 no       has to be "integer" minimum     integer                yes      integer describing the lower bound of the input values. maximum     integer                yes      integer describing the upper bound of the input values. description string                 yes      free text, ignored by clkhash.
 =========== =====================  ======== ===========